Ayush00Chaudhary/PPS_2022/2221028/prog02.md

-## Program 2 : Write a program to display the addition of two numbers.
+## Program 2 : Write a program to display the addition of two numbers .
 ```
 #include<stdio.h>
 int main ()